Cyp9715/CPPReference/README.md

     + You can use AES encryption.
     + *except for AES 256, is not yet implemented properly...*
 - cyp::file
-    + You can Create, delete, read, for files and folder.
+    + You can create, delete, read, for files and folder.
 - cyp::hash

-    + You can use the hash function below for files and std::string.
+     You can use the hash function below for files and std::string.
     + MD5
     + SHA5

-    + You can use the hash function below for std::string (I didn't implement it because I thought I wouldn't need a hash.)
+     You can use the hash function below for std::string
     + PBKDF2
     + HKDF
 - cyp::string